 Please contact your parish priest for more information about pastoral care ministries and referrals in and around your parish.
 Resources include sacramental confession, spiritual direction, and pastoral counseling.

-Please contact your parish priest for information about pastoral care resources available to you from spiritual directors and pastoral counselors.
+Please contact your parish priest for information about pastoral care resources available to you from trusted spiritual directors and pastoral counselors.

-We believe that the Catholic Christian Lifestyle is the only life worth living, both now and for all eternity!
+We believe that the Catholic Christian Lifestyle is the only life truly worth living, both now and for all eternity!